Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation

-\begin{itemize} \item Introducing ATM-Net, an innovative framework that utilizes anatomy-aware text insights to fine-grained segment the lumbar spine, enhancing nuanced diagnosis. \item ATPG adaptively converts image annotation into anatomy-aware text prompts in an annotation-free manner.
+The main contributions of ATM-Net are as follows: \begin{itemize} \item We propose ATM-Net, a innovative framework that integrates anatomy-aware text guidance for the fine-grained segmentation of various lumbar spine structures, e.g., VBs, IDs, and SC, offering a crucial tool for nuanced clinical diagnosis and treatment. \item ATPG adaptively converts image annotation into anatomy-aware text prompts in an annotation-free manner, with inherent robustness to class distribution variations that mitigate class imbalance in the task.
 These insights are further integrated with image features via HASF, enhancing ATM-Net's understanding of holistic anatomical context.
-Additionally, the CCAE module refines segmentation by improving inter-class discrimination and segmentation details through class-wise, channel-level contrastive learning. \item We conducted extensive experiments on the MRSpineSeg and SPIDER datasets, demonstrating that ATM-Net consistently outperforms other leading solutions. \end{itemize}
+Additionally, the CCAE module refines segmentation by improving inter-class discrimination and segmentation details through class-wise, channel-level contrastive learning. \item Across the MRSpineSeg and SPIDER datasets, extensive experiments demonstrate that ATM-Net consistently outperforms state-of-the-art solutions, including general medical image segmentation models, spine-specific approaches, and representative VLMs, in both class discrimination and segmentation details. \end{itemize}

-\section{Related Work}
+\section{Related work}